Skip to content

 This guide walks you through testing-os from zero — what the system is, how it works, and how to add your first repo.

-testing-os is a centralized evidence system that proves each repo in the mcp-tool-shop-org was actually exercised as a real product.
+testing-os is a centralized evidence system that proves each repo under the Dogfood Lab and mcp-tool-shop-org GitHub orgs was actually exercised as a real product.
 Rather than trusting that a tool was tested, testing-os collects structured JSON records from automated workflows, validates them against schemas and policies, and persists accepted evidence with a full audit trail.

 The core question it answers: “Was this repo actually used the way a real user would use it, and can we prove it?”